Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

 - From [[11 Managed Dysphoria Gender in Disguise]]
     - Shaving of body hair, or a refusal to shave hair you�re expected to.
     - Avoiding social gatherings whenever possible, seeking isolation.
-    - Many [[transgender|trans]] people speak about having a phase of life where they attempted to �buy-in� on their assigned gender, performing masculinity or femininity to extremes in order to try to �fix� themselves
+    - Many [[transgender|trans]] people speak about having a phase of life where they attempted to �buy-in� on their assigned [[gender]], performing masculinity or femininity to extremes in order to try to �fix� themselves
 - From [[13 Diagnosing Gender Dysphoria]]
-    - **A strong conviction that one has the typical feelings and reactions of another gender**
+    - **A strong conviction that one has the typical feelings and reactions of another [[gender]]**
 - From [[5 Biochemical Dysphoria]]
     - Feeling like a veil or glass wall separates you from the world
     - Emotional or physical numbness, such as a feeling of having a head filled with cotton